MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/assign-access-levels-by-group-membership.md

 When you assign the same access level to a user, the user consumes only one access level.
 User assignments can be made both directly and through a group.
 No other licenses are required.

 > [!NOTE]
 > You can assign Group rules to support both access levels and project memberships.
-Users are granted the highest access level when assigned to more than one rule or Azure AD group which specify different levels of access.
-For example, if John is assigned to two Azure AD groups and two different Group rules that specify Stakeholder access and the other Basic access, then John's access level is Basic.
+Users are granted the highest access level when assigned to more than one rule or Microsoft Entra group which specify different levels of access.
+For example, if John is assigned to two Microsoft Entra groups and two different Group rules that specify Stakeholder access and the other Basic access, then John's access level is Basic.

 ## Verify group rule